-To unload the tape, cd to the directory that is to hold the Icon hierarchy (the standard location is /usr/icon/v7) and mount the tape.
+To unload the tape, Cd to the directory that is to hold the Icon hierarchy (the default location is /usr/icon/v8 as mentioned above) and mount the tape.
 The precise tar or cpio command to unload the distribution tape depends on your local environment.
 On a VAX running 4.nbsd, use the following command for a 1600 bpi tar distribution tape: